roaked/roaked.github.io/content/_index.md

 ## **Behind the Scenes**

-As a Lead MLE, I drive the end-to-end technical innovation and deployment of production AI/ML solutions at scale designed to solve challenges in engineering and supply chain applications.
+As a Lead Machine Learning Engineer, I drive the end-to-end technical innovation and deployment of production AI/ML solutions.
+My work focuses on scaling intelligent systems designed to solve complex challenges within engineering and supply chain applications.

-On the product R&D side, I quantify uncertainty and design probabilistic decision-support systems, connecting agentic architectures with distinct enterprise ecosystem data sources whilst adhering to responsible AI and having full compliance with the EU AI Act.
+On the product side, I quantify uncertainty and design probabilistic decision-support systems.
+By embedding agentic architectures in diverse enterprise ecosystems, I build robust solutions that strictly adhere to responsible AI principles and maintain full compliance with the EU AI Act.

-In parallel, my goal is also about democratizing AI internally.
-By leading cross-functional AI initiatives, I deliver intelligent internal tooling that directly impacts teams from Engineering & Maintenance to HR and Customer Service.
+Beyond product development,, my goal is also about democratizing AI internally.
+I lead cross-functional initiatives to build intelligent tooling that empowers teams from the enterprise acrosss, ranging from Engineering and Maintenance to HR and Customer Service.

-Further interests: metaheuristics optimization, reinforcement learning, multimodality, explainable time-series forecasting, anomaly detection.
+My technical foundation is rooted in research, having previously been affiliated with the [Center of Intelligent Systems](https://csi.idmec.tecnico.ulisboa.pt/) at the [Technical University of Lisbon](https://tecnico.ulisboa.pt/en/) and the [Institute of Materials Science](https://www.tugraz.at/institute/imat/home) at the [Technical University of Graz](https://www.tugraz.at/en/home).

-I was previously affiliated with the [Center of Intelligent Systems](https://csi.idmec.tecnico.ulisboa.pt/) at the [Technical University of Lisbon](https://tecnico.ulisboa.pt/en/) and the [Institute of Materials Science](https://www.tugraz.at/institute/imat/home) at the [Technical University of Graz](https://www.tugraz.at/en/home).
+My technical interests also revolve around metaheuristics optimization, reinforcement learning, multimodality, explainable time-series forecasting and anomaly detection.

 ![1223e](https://live.staticflickr.com/65535/53729234907_9e1594ce05_c.jpg)